 It's common knowledge that truck accidents can cause devastating injuries and damage.
 The sheer size of the vehicles means a smaller passenger car can be crushed.
 The truck could suffer a rollover incident, injuring its occupants and putting other drivers at risk.
-Underride accidents are especially catastrophic and deadly, given the relative heights of the vehicles involved.
+Underride accidents can be catastrophic and deadly, given the relative heights of the vehicles involved.
 These accidents occur when a car crashes against the rear or side of the trunk in front of it.
 This can happen in many circumstances, such as when a truck makes a sudden stop or the driver is intoxicated or sleep-deprived.

-Sometimes, during a wreck, part of the truck enters the passenger's car through the windshield or windows.
+Sometimes, during a wreck, part of the truck enters the passenger’s car through the windshield or windows.
 Underride accidents can cause severe injuries.
 The victims and their loved ones are left searching for answers.
 In the meantime, medical bills can pile up and time off from work results in lost wages.
-In the case where the victim provides the main income for their family, these harships can cripple them.
+In the case where the victim provides the main income for their family, these hardships can cripple them.
 Thankfully, the truck accident lawyers at Chad Jones Law, P.C. are here to help.